 If there is a ride that requires you to enter through the auxiliary entrance, you and up to 5 companions will be allowed to use this entrance.

 Many of the rides are accessible for a wheelchair using the regular line.
 In some cases, you will enter the attractions through a separate entrance.
 The cast member at the line entrance will let you know the most appropriate entrance for that particular ride.
 A Guest Assistance Card may also be used to bypass the regular line for a more accessible entry to the ride.

 You may remain in your wheelchair or ECV to view any of the shows and parades.
 Each has specified viewing areas for guests in wheelchairs and their party.
-These areas are available on a first-come first-serve basis.
+These areas are available on a first-come-first-serve basis.

 Most of the restrooms are accessible to guests with wheelchairs.
-In addition, there are several companion assisted restrooms located throughout each park.
+In addition, there are several companion-assisted restrooms located throughout each park.
 The “Guide for Guests with Disabilities” will provide a specific list of these locations.

 Most restaurants within the park are wheelchair accessible.
 If you are looking for a quick snack at the counter service stations, many of these have narrow lines that may not be wide enough for some wheelchairs.
 In this case, you can find a Disney cast member to assist you or have another member of your party order for you.

-In summary, Disney works hard to ensure that all parks are accessible to guests in wheelchairs.
+In summary, Disney works hard to ensure that all parts are accessible to guests in wheelchairs.
 Do not hesitate to speak to a cast member at any time if you have any questions or concerns, and most importantly, enjoy the magic!